Changes One (Charles Mingus album)

 Changes One is an album by the jazz composer and bassist Charles Mingus, released in 1975.

 Song notes

 "Remember Rockefeller at Attica"

 This track is dedicated to the Attica Prison Riots of 1971 and the Governor of New York State at that time, Nelson Rockefeller.

 "Devil Blues"

 The lyrics are by Clarence “Gatemouth” Brown, but the melody is newly composed by vocalist and saxophonist George Adams.
-Mingus also has composing credits, possibly for the horn lines which follow the singing.
+Mingus also has composing credits, possibly for the horn lines that follow the singing.

 Track listing

 All compositions by Charles Mingus except where noted.